fiammybe/amaryllis-modules/trunk/themes/lotus2012/readme.txt

                                         <a href="<{$icms_url}>/#" title="Link To The Financial-News Page">FINANCIAL</a>

 - Set the "Visible *"-option to NO
-- Set the "Content Type*"-option to "Auto Format (smilies disabled)"
+- Set the "Content Type*"-option to "Auto Format (smilies enabled)"
 - Take a look to the URL in your browser-bar.
 At the end you find a number.
 This number is your block_ID.
 Remeber this number.
 - Save the Block.
 - Go back to the "navigation.html"